KennethTrecy/peratorakka_server/README.md

 # Peratorakka Server
 A server for any Peratorakka client.

-Peratorakka is a software system aimed to manage and track the finances, personal or commercial.
+Peratorakka is a software system aimed to manage and track the personal finance.
 It is made up of a [client] and server.
 In this repository, it has an implementation of the server which process the data and stores them in any compatible database.
-The database may be an instance of PostgreSQL server, MySQL server, or others as long as it is supported by CodeIgniter framework (it is framework that Peratorakka server builds on).
+The database may be an instance of PostgreSQL server, MySQL server, or others as long as it is supported by CodeIgniter framework.
+CodeIgniter is the framework that Peratorakka server builds on.

 There is no public server available right now, but it may happen in the future when the author has enough time.
 Yet, I still outlined the instructions below in case someone wants to host an instance